Earth

 The Artifact Box Exchange is a project to help students learn more about their city, state, and region in the context of a simulation that focuses on developing creativity and research skills.

-The first three locations have been identified (see below), so we have posted a new one.
+The prior locations have been identified (see below), so we are searching for a new photo

 If you have a picture of some outstanding statue, historical marker, manmade attraction, natural structure, or another recognizable landmark that identifies a city or town, send it to me.
 If we use it, you will get a free registration.